nishanth123kgr/CoCreate_Collaborative_Editor/README.md

 **Unleash the power of teamwork with real-time document editing.**

-## Table of Contents

-- About: #about
-- Features: #features
-- Technologies: #technologies

 ## About

 CoCreate is a real-time collaborative word editor that empowers teams to create and edit documents together, seamlessly and efficiently.
 Built with Node.js, Express.js, and Socket.io, it offers a smooth and intuitive experience for real-time collaboration.